BeatrizToledo/paper/Long_Read_Sequencing_Transcriptome/README.md

-This folder cointain the codes for processing of long-read RNA sequencing data to obtain sample-specific transcriptomes.
+This folder cointains the codes for processing of long-read RNA sequencing data to obtain sample-specific transcriptomes.

 Includes the steps: